 You know more influential people than you think you do.
 Your friends, neighbors, church, and more can all be yet another source of potential customers and referrals.

 Your customers value that trustworthiness and connection, and there’s no reason you can start building those relationships before you become broker and customer.
 And for referrals, a recommendation from a personal friend has a strong influence over your potential customers.
 Likewise, connecting with your network can complement your community involvement.

 21. Use the News

 One of the most common excuses I hear for not marketing is: “I don’t know what to talk about.”
-Just tune in to the news, and you’ll have an unlimited of talking points.
+Just tune in to the news, and you’ll have unlimited talking points.

 The mortgage market, which is impacted by real estate, interest rates, the stock market, the unemployment rate, consumer confidence, and any other kind of economic news you can think of should give you a ton of things to talk about.

 Watch CNBC for an hour, and you’ll have a half-dozen, “the sky is falling” news stories you’ll need to alert your client database about.